Harry556/Crazy_Snake/README.md

  ### Save and Load
   **Crazy Snake** allows player to save and load the game progress.

+ ### Animation
+ Each time the snake strikes on obstacles, eats foods, or strike on itself (tails), there will be a little animation effect appear in the console window.
+ Also, there will be animation indicating the "Game Win!!" or "Game Loser" after the player won of lost.

 ## :seedling: Introduction to Game rules (by Huang xinghai)
 1. These are some stuff will see while the game